Accident Forgiveness Insurance: How It Works & Is It Worth the Cost?

 What Is Accident Forgiveness Insurance?

 Accident forgiveness is a car insurance feature — either earned through loyalty or purchased as an add-on — that prevents your insurer from raising your premium after your first at-fault accident.
-Without it, a single at-fault collision can send your rates climbing by 43% to 53%, costing you hundreds of extra dollars every year for three to five years.
+Without it, a single at-fault collision can send your rates climbing by 42% or more on average, costing you thousands of dollars over three to five years.
+Learn more about how an accident affects your car insurance rates to understand the full financial impact.

 It's important to understand what accident forgiveness does not do: it won't erase the accident from your driving record.
 If you switch insurers, the new company will still see the accident and may price your policy accordingly.
 Accident forgiveness only protects you from a rate hike with your current carrier.